 2. Feel Good Club

-A recent addition to Manchester’s uber-cool Northern Quarter, Feel Good Club is the first of its kind for the city, focusing on mental health and wellbeing.
+A huge success since its addition to Manchester’s uber-cool Northern Quarter, Feel Good Club is the first of its kind for the city, focusing on mental health and wellbeing.
 The cafe serves coffees and food, and all staff are mental health first aid trained.
-Founded by wife duo Kiera and Aimie, Feel Good Club has proven incredibly popular with locals since its opening last October, and we’re sure it will continue to brighten our days when lockdown is over, too.
+Founded by wife duo Kiera and Aimie, Feel Good Club has proven incredibly popular with locals since its opening, and we’re sure it will continue to brighten our days for many years to come.
 Feel Good Club, 26-28 Hilton St, M1 2EH.

 4. Cocoa Cabana